 Assessment

-Students completed a shortened version of the intrinsic motivation inventory (Ryan et al. 1991); Appendix S1), which contains 20 items such as “While I was working on the lesson I was thinking about how much I enjoyed it.” and “I felt that it was my choice to do the task.”
+In section 2 of the perception questionnaire, students completed a shortened version of the intrinsic motivation inventory ((Ryan et al. 1991); Supplementary File (Questionnaire)), which contains 20 items such as “While I was working on the lesson I was thinking about how much I enjoyed it.” and “I felt that it was my choice to do the task.”
 Items were rated on a 7- point Likert scale from 1 (strongly disagree) to 7 (strongly agree).
 The 20 items covered 4 subscales.
 The interest/enjoyment subscale is the self-report measure of intrinsic motivation.
 The perceived choice and perceived competence subscales are positive predictors of both self-report and behavioral measures of intrinsic motivation, and pressure/tension is a negative predictor of intrinsic motivation.
 The third section was aimed at measuring interpersonal interactions between students within teams, which is a positive predictor of intrinsic motivation.
 Students answered questions that have previously been used as indicators of social bonding (Wiltermuth & Heath 2009; Davis et al. 2015).
-The first question was modified from one of the Inclusion of Other in Self (IOS) Scale (Aron et al. 1992), was “Please circle the picture that best describes your relationship to the other participants in your group” (Appendix S1).
+The first question was based on the Inclusion of Other in Self (IOS) Scale (Aron et al. 1992): “Please circle the picture that best describes your relationship to the other participants in your group” (Supplementary File (Questionnaire)).
 Students also answered the following question in order to control for potential confounds: “How much do you know [each of] the other participants?”.

 Statistical analysis

 All analyses were conducted using R 3.0.2.
 For the first section of the questionnaire, we examined the effects of lesson type (DI, SG or EG) on students’ perceptions using a ordinal logistic model (ordinal package; (Christensen 2010)) with level of agreement as the response, lesson type as the fixed factor, and student and topic as random factors.
 Year, course (Wildlife Conservation Course or Diploma), age, gender, teaching experience (yes or no), formal teaching training (yes or no) were included as covariates.
 The probit link function was used to account for heteroskedasticity.
 We used one model for each statement.
 When the proportional odds assumption of ordinal logistic models was violated, we used the partial proportional odds (PPO) model with a logistic link function instead (e.g. Sasidharan & Menéndez 2014).
 The random effects were omitted in these (PPO) models to improve simplicity and to achieve convergence.
-Post-hoc tests on the multinomial models were conducted to examine the differences in responses among the three lesson types.
-Since post-hoc tests were not able to be conducted on PPO models, ordinal logistic models were used instead but the results have to be interpreted with conscious.
+Post-hoc tests on the ordinal logistic models were conducted to examine the differences in responses among the three lesson types.
+Since we were unable to conduct post-hoc tests on PPO models, we used ordinal logistic models for the post-hoc tests.

 To examine if students’ perception of the lessons varied with each component of learning style, we first averaged questionnaire scores across all statements of the first section for each student for each lesson.
 This average questionnaire score was entered as the response.
 We then used separate General Linear Mixed Model models with each component of learning style score (e.g. Application-directed learning style) and lesson type and their interaction as fixed factors.
 Random factors and covariates entered were the same as above.
-Similarly, to examine if students’ perception differed with each factor of the big five personality, we used separate General Linear Mixed Model models with each factor of personality trait (e.g. conscientiousness score) and lesson type and their interaction as fixed factors.
+Similarly, to examine if students’ perception differed with each component of the big five personality, we used separate General Linear Mixed Model models with each factor of personality trait (e.g. conscientiousness score) and lesson type and their interaction as fixed factors.
 Models fulfilled homogeneity of variance and normality of residuals assumptions.